daniel-buchanan/decaf-orm/README.md

 ## Getting a Query
 [Return to Top](#decaf)

-decaf's default configuration provides an `IUnitOfWOrk` service which is added to the service provider by default.
+decaf's default configuration provides an `IUnitOfWorkFactory` factory which is added to the service provider by default.
-Once you have a `ITransient` created from the `IUnitOfWork`, you can begin to query it.
+Once you have an `IUnitOfWork` created from the `IUnitOfWorkFactory`, you can begin to query it.
 Each query is managed by itself and executed seperately.
+You may also, at configuration time call `InjectUnitOfWorkAsScoped` or `InjectUnitOfWork` to inject an `IUnitOfWork` instance into the pipeline either as scoped, or with whatever lifetime you require.

-> It is worth noting that it is the `ITransient` instance that controls the commit/rollback of the transaction which is associated with any queries created from it.
+> It is worth noting that it is the `IUnitOfWork` instance that controls the commit/rollback of the transaction which is associated with any queries created from it.

 Once this is injected into your service, handler or other class it can be used in the following ways.